Dartmoor Pony

 Intro

 Ponies have been a part of the British landscape for over 10,000 years and their remains have been found all over the country.
+The United kingdom is a tiny land of surprisingly diverse, but very old pony breeds.

 Origins

 In 1898 the National Pony Registry set up local committees in order to produce descriptions of all of the native breeds.
-Other than height, the description still fits the Dartmoor as we know it today.
+Other than height, that description still fits the Dartmoor as we know it today.
 Unfortunately, both of the World Wars took their toll on the breed and their numbers dwindled.

 Features